 Experience San Diego County trails, one of the most diverse trail systems in the nation!
-Some trails offer simple strolls along placid streams while others take you over rugged mountains and isolated valleys...
+Some trails offer simple strolls along placid streams while others take you over rugged mountains and isolated valleys.
 Some are easy, flat paths and others take you up and down a mountain - you pick the path.
-Discover 350 miles of hiking, biking and equestrian trails in more than 100 parks and open space preserves.
-View our Park Finder map to find a location that suits your individual needs and preferences.
-Our trails brochure (coming soon!) can also help narrow your selection.
+Discover 360 miles of hiking, biking and equestrian trails in more than 100 parks and open space preserves.

 Download our new trails app, Easy2Hike, to get locations and routes to parks and preserves across San Diego.
 Still in it's early stages, our profiles in Easy2Hike include 16 of our most popular venues, with more going live in 2018.
 Learn more; read the article!